 The leadership at Waste Analytics has more than 25 years of waste management and environmental experience in the oil and gas industry.
-We gather and provide information regarding upstream oil and gas wastes, all based on GRI standards.
-Our data includes the type and volume of wastes generated, the disposal methods used, and our FEER Rating™.
+We gather and provide information regarding upstream oil and gas wastes that can be used to assess risks.
+Call now to learn more about our products and data offerings, which includes the type and volume of wastes generated by each company, the disposal methods used, the Estimated Environmental Liability (EEL) and our FEER Rating™.